wernsey/chip8/README.md

 ## Compilation and Usage

+* Linux: Type `make` from the shell.
-The system was built and tested with the MinGW compiler under Windows.
+* Windows: The system was built and tested with the [MinGW](http://www.mingw.org/) tools.
 To compile it type `make` from the MSYS shell.

+To use the emulator:

+* Under Linux: Type `chip8 game.ch8` where game.ch8 is the binary CHIP-8 file.
+* Under Windows: Type `chip8 game.ch8` or `chip8-gdi game.ch8` depending on which of the implementations (see below) you want to use.

+The assembler and disassemblers are simple command line applications and platform independent.

 To use the assembler, type

-    $ c8asm file.asm
+    $ c8asm -o file.c8h file.asm

-This will assemble `file.asm` into a binary `a.c8h`.
+This will assemble `file.asm` into a binary `file.c8h`.
+If the `-o` is not specified it will default to `a.c8h`.

 To use the disassembler, run the command

-    $ c8dasm a.ch8
+    $ c8dasm a.ch8 > outfile.asm

 where `a.ch8` is the file you want to disassemble.

 ## Interpreter Implementations

+The core of the emulator is in `chip8.c`.
+The idea is that this core be platform independent and then hooks are provided for platform specific implementations.

+The API is described in `chip8.h`.
+The `docs` target in the Makefile generates HTML documentation from it.

-Two implementations are provided in this repository: A SDL-based implentation (<https://www.libsdl.org/>) which is intended for portability, and a native
+Two implementations are provided in this repository:

+1. A SDL-based implentation (<https://www.libsdl.org/>) which is intended for portability, and
-Windows implementation which is intended for small size and requires no third party dependencies.
+2. a native Windows implementation which is intended for small size and requires no third party dependencies.

 In both versions